 You’ve probably heard of Adobe Photoshop, even if you aren’t a professional graphic designer.
 This awesome program is helpful for all kinds of business and personal uses.
 While it can seem intimidating or overwhelming, learning how to use Photoshop can be easier than you think.

 Figuring out how to use Photoshop can be a huge help while you build a dropshipping business.
-You can use it to create graphics for your website, edit and enhance product photography, or make advertisements like banner ads and sales graphics – just to name a few.
+You can use it to create graphics like t-shirt mockups for your website, edit and enhance product photography, or make advertisements like banner ads and sales graphics – just to name a few.

 There are dozens of Photoshop tutorials and how-to’s that can show you the ropes, including Photoshop tutorials for beginners all the way up to experts.